Watterry/PyCodec/README.md

 If you are interesting in any module of video coding standards, you can request the part to me and I will find some time to realize it.

 There is another advantage using Python to do theoretic research.
 It is very convenient to do unit test in seperate file.
+For example, you can do CAVLC by just reading the code and do some test using example from the book.
+It is very convinent to change the test data directly from Python file.

 # Dependency